 The best known form of this cultural resistance is undoubtedly jazz, the direct heir to the songs called "negro spirituals", in which the pronunciation, rhythm and certain instruments used are reminiscent of African rites.
 Candomblé, capoeira, and even tango for some are legacies of these enslaved peoples.

-Furthermore, in keeping with UNESCO's commitment to supporting artists, the Slave Route Project seeks to develop and accompany contemporary creations on the themes of slavery, the slave trade and its contemporary consequences.
+Furthermore, in keeping with UNESCO's commitment to supporting artists, the "Routes of Enslaved Peoples" Project seeks to develop and accompany contemporary creations on the themes of slavery, the slave trade and its contemporary consequences.

 Marcus Miller, Spokesperson

-Marcus Miller, renowned American jazz musician, composer and producer, was nominated UNESCO Artist for Peace and Spokesperson for the Slave Route Project, by UNESCO's Director-General, on 4 July 2013.
+Marcus Miller, renowned American jazz musician, composer and producer, was nominated UNESCO Artist for Peace and Spokesperson for the "Routes of Enslaved Peoples" Project, by UNESCO's Director-General, on 4 July 2013.